Hobbies and interests

 FinalistBio

 Hi!
 I'm Gaby.
-I am a Cuban-American college student at FIU.
+I am a Cuban-American college student at UF.
 I have a passion for everything related to the natural sciences.
 My favorite classes at school are biology and chemistry.
-I plan to go to medical school after college.
+I plan to start medical school in August.
 More than anything, I want to pursue a career and volunteer work in which I can help people.

 I'm a great candidate for any scholarship because anything I earn is going to go into making my dream of becoming a doctor come true.